activisthandbook/activisthandbook/articles/join.md

 Let's learn how to bring about change.
 Join our campaign and help us train 350 million activists:

-<action-button buttonanchor="primary-action" buttonlabel="Join the campaign"></action-button>
+<action-button buttonanchor="primary-action" buttonlabel="👉 Join our campaign"></action-button>

 ## **Why 350 million?**

 Science shows that change happens when 3.5% of the population takes action.
 In 2050, there will be 10 billion people on this planet.
 That's why we are going to train 350 million activists.

 Right now, we train 4000 new activists every month.
+You can help us to scale up our project.

+## Join our community

+Activist Handbook brings together change-makers all over the globe.
+We put solidarity into practice by exchanging knowledge.

+After you sign up for our campaign, you will be able to join our WhatsApp community:

+<action-button buttonanchor="primary-action" buttonlabel="👉 Join us"></action-button>

 ## **How can I help?**